siinghd/FormGo/README.md

 - **style?
 React.CSSProperties**: Optional inline styles to be applied to the form element.
 - **defaultValues?
 Record<string, any>**: Optional object containing default values for form fields.
 - **onEnterSubmit? boolean**: Optional onEnterSubmit prop, let you enable or disable form submission when the user presses the Enter key.
 By default, this prop is set to true.
+-  **onEnterSubmit? boolean**: Optional onEnterSubmit prop, let you enable or disable form submission when the user presses the Enter key.
+By default, this prop is set to true.
+- **includeDataToCallBack? boolean**: Optional includeDataToCallBack prop, let you include the formdata in the callback function.
+By default, this prop is set to false.

 #### Ref

 When a `ref` is passed to the `Form` component, it provides the following method:

 - **resetForm(): void**: Method to reset the form to its initial state.
 It clears all field values and validation errors.
+- **submit(): void**: Method to manually trigger submit of  the form.

 ##### Example of using `ref` to reset the form: